Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Abstract

 \section{Abstract}

-We consider continuous-time survival or more general event-history settings, where the aim is to infer the causal effect of a time-dependent treatment process.
-This is formalised as the effect on the outcome event of a (possibly hypothetical) intervention on the intensity of the treatment process, i.e.\ a stochastic intervention.
-To establish whether valid inference about the interventional situation can be drawn from typical observational, i.e.\ non-experimental, data we propose graphical rules indicating whether the observed information is sufficient to identify the desired causal effect by suitable re-weighting.
-In analogy to the well-known causal directed acyclic graphs, the corresponding dynamic graphs combine causal semantics with local independence models for multivariate counting processes.
-Importantly, we highlight that causal inference from censored data requires structural assumptions on the censoring process beyond the usual independent censoring assumption, which can be represented and verified graphically.
-Our results establish general non-parametric identifiability and do not rely on particular survival models.
-We illustrate our proposal with a data example on HPV-testing for cervical cancer screening, where the desired effect is estimated by re-weighted cumulative incidence curves.
+We consider continuous-time survival and event-history settings, where our aim is to { graphically represent causal structures allowing us to characterise when a causal parameter is {\em identified} from observational data}.
+This { causal parameter} is formalised as the effect on an outcome event of a (possibly hypothetical) intervention on the intensity of a treatment process, i.e.\ a stochastic intervention.
+To establish { identifiability}, i.e. whether valid inference about the interventional situation can be drawn from observational data, we propose { novel} graphical rules indicating whether the observed information is sufficient to obtain the desired causal effect by suitable re-weighting. { This requires a different type of graph than in discrete time}. { We formally define causal semantics for the} corresponding dynamic graphs that represent local independence models for multivariate counting processes.
+Importantly, {our work} highlights that causal inference from censored data relies on {subtle} structural assumptions on the censoring process beyond independent censoring.
+These { assumptions} can also be represented and verified graphically.
+Put together, our results { are the first to} establish { graphical rules for} non-parametric identifiability { of hypothetical interventions on event processes in this generality for the continuous-time case, not relying} on particular { (semi-)parametric} survival models.
+We conclude with a data example on HPV-testing for cervical cancer screening, where { the assumptions are illustrated graphically and} the desired effect is estimated by re-weighted cumulative incidence curves.